rob-myers/rob-myers.github.io/docs/plan.md

   - generate some PNGs for `PanZoomDemo`
 - use in `PanZoomDemo`
 - tidy `PanZoom` and update CodeSandbox
-- Tabs don't load until scroll into view
-- Tabs disable on scroll out of view

 - convert 302 too
   - satellite and labels remain
 - emphasise render-once approach to React in intro